For survivors of abuse & trafficking residing at the Breaking Free safe house in Minneapolis, Minnesota.

 —from Rattle #50, Winter 2015

 Jennifer Jean: “I believe poetry is a means to real healing, compassion, and change.
 To these ends, I’ve been teaching Free2Write poetry workshops to sex-trafficking and labor-trafficking survivors so they can tell their stories their way.
 I believe it is with non-traditional, often vulnerable writers that poetry’s true power can be realized.
 I was once very vulnerable—I lived in foster care from seven months to seven years old—during and after which I experienced my share of objectification.
 Poetry helped me contain, explore, and digest these traumatic incidents.
 My hope is that poetry can help my Free2Write students do the same.
-My hope is that through this writing Americans can know there’s an awful quick slide from objectification to war, bigotry, and even modern-day slavery.” (website)
+My hope is that through this writing Americans can know there’s an awful quick slide from objectification to war, bigotry, and even modern-day slavery.” (web)